 Grounds for disciplinary action

-The Secretary can take disciplinary action against licensees and certificate of registration holders, and former licensees and certificate holders, who:
+Under the Property and Stock Agents Act 2002 (the Act) and the Property and Stock Agents Regulation 2014 (the Regulation), the Secretary can take disciplinary action against licensees and certificate of registration holders, and former licensees and certificate holders, who:

 - breach the Act or Regulation, including the Rules of Conduct – for example, failure to account for money held in trust, or failure to properly supervise employees